RobotsPlay/100-days-of-code/log.md

 **Today's Progress**: Added speech synthesis using `SpeechSynthesis` api and a nice, slabby font to the exercise word.

 **Thoughts:** I misspelled speech in my app code. :(

+### Day 3: October 2, 2020

+**Today's Progress**: Split exercise word into single letter spans, replacing check letter with an input.
+Added validation to see if typed in letter is correct.
+Had to remove the slabby font because the baseline was really wonky.